Features and Terms

 - Customers and resellers can view invoices, transactions, and CDRs (history of calls made) on the web, and download transactions and CDRs to a spreadsheet.
 CDRs include real time call costs.

-- Customers can send broadcast emails to everyone in their customer, or an uploaded text file of addresses
+- Customers can send broadcast emails to all of their clients, or an uploaded text file of addresses

 - Customers can configure email alerts for abnormal or potentially fraudulent calls within their customer.
 The system owner can also create alerts for the entire system.

-- Customers are automatically notified when their balance drops below a set amount, and they can have the system automatically request a top-up when this happens.
+- Customers are automatically notified when their balance drops below a set amount.
+They can have the system automatically request a top-up when this happens.

 - Each user can be in a different time zone, set on the web interface.
 All dates and times the user sees on the web and invoices are in their local time zone.